 I currently work at Eyecare Plus as the Marketing and Social Media Director.

 What does your job entail?

-I am in charge of Marketing and Promotions for the eight stores in Middle Tennessee along with working with staff and clients for newsletters and reminders along with photography and working with all social media platforms.
-I love how I am able to be creative and use the skills I have learned in my life and be down the street from the World Famous Bluebird Cafe.
+I am in charge of Marketing and Promotions for the eight stores in Middle Tennessee along with working with staff and clients for newsletters and reminders.
+I am responsible for photography and working with all social media platforms.
+I love how I am able to be creative and use the skills I have learned in my life.
+Not only that, but I am right down the street from the World Famous Bluebird Cafe!

 What was the job search like and tell us about any experience that helped you prepare for future jobs?

-Graduating during a pandemic is tough, but moving across the country is also rough, especially since the job I lined up was a scam.
-I have been getting applications out along with interviewing with a lot of top companies but this job was meant to be as it takes every skill and mixes it into one job.
-I interned for a non-profit while at Chapman who allowed me to rebrand the business and work with their social media platforms and add google analytics to see how to market to those reached.
+Graduating during a pandemic is tough, but moving across the country is also rough!
+I was getting applications out along with interviewing with a lot of top companies.
+However, this job was meant to be.
+It takes all of my skills and mixes it into one job.
+I interned for a non-profit while at Chapman and this gave me experience rebranding the organization and working with social media platforms using Google Analytics to see how to market to those reached.

 Why did you choose Chapman University and the School of Communication?